MasterAbdoTGM50/uStalker/README.md

 uHunt API client to track UVa user submissions which was created as an assignment for a software engineering course at Cairo University.

+## Technologies

+- JavaFX for the UI.
+- Spring for the API.

 ## Team